Daniell058/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory is a script that prints out the present working directory 1-lisit is a script that prints the files in a folder
+0-current_working_directory prints out the present working directory 1-lisit prints the files in a folder
+2-bring_me_home changes your directory to the home directory